What a great blessing it is to serve the Lord.

 How do you know if God desires for you to serve in the ministry?
 Give this some objective thinking.
 Some say the presence of a gift is a definite sign of ministry calling.
 I disagree.
 But I do believe those who are called into the ministry will possess some gifts for that service.
 These individuals should not rest upon their giftedness, but grow and develop them for their best use in the Kingdom.
 A calling into the ministry, however, does not solely rest upon giftedness.

 What about character?
 Yes, Scripture appears to be more concerned about morality and godly character than an individual’s competency.
-It’s not that we should ignore the competency side of one’s calling.
+It’s not that we should ignore the competency side of calling.
 However, character should always trump competency.
-Why is that?
-It is because a lack of godly character will be more destructive and harmful to the Kingdom than inferior giftedness.
+Why?
+Because a lack of godly character will be more destructive and harmful to the Kingdom than inferior giftedness.

 Here’s how it all worked out for me.
-Early in my Christian life, it became apparent to me that I had some giftings that could be used for the local church and even suitable for the ministry.
+Early in my Christian life, it became apparent to me that I had some giftings that were suitable for the ministry.
 Yet, I made no assumptions.
-Quietly and naturally, I got as involved as I could with serving the local church.
-After many months of prayer and sometimes even fasting, I began to strongly desire and sense a great drawing toward the ministry.
+I got as involved as I could with serving the local church.
+After many months of prayer and seasons of fasting, I began to strongly sense a drawing toward the ministry.
 I differentiate this from what I was doing with and for my local church as knowing that I was being called into ministry leadership.
 I can remember the highly emotional release of finally coming to the reality that God wanted my entire future to be shaped by His call.
 I shared it with my wife, my pastor’s wife, and a men’s prayer meeting at my local church.
 Eventually, it all led to my local church family confirming my gifts, affirming my calling, and encouraging me to pursue ministry credentials (education) with our denomination.
 After more years of preparation, this chain of events led to my first pastorate.